ashraf-minhaj/AWS-IaCs-with-Terraform/README.md

-# IACs with Terraform (AWS Terraform Templates)
+# IACs with Terraform
- Testing and learning Terraform Infrastructure As Code with AWS services
+ Diffrente AWS Infrastructure resources written with Terraform.

 -----------